 I'm a professional musician and sound engineer living in Italy, playing drums (touring with many projects, including mine) and making on-line sessions.
-I can provide hi-standard drums trackings in my own studio, human-like programmed drums, audio editing and mixing via file sharing, producing.
-My cup of tea is Rock, Metal, Funk, Hip-Hop.
+I can provide hi-standard drums trackings in my own studio, human-like programmed drums, audio editing and mixing via file sharing and produce as well.
+Progressive, Heavy Rock, Metal, Folk and Funk.

 I always wanted to be able to record my own music, so I learned to play many instruments and started programming since I was a kid with my first Atari computer in the late 80's.
-I have recorded drums and worked as sound engineer/producer for many projects: Bologna Violenta (Italy), Wolfheart & The Malavita Anti-Social Club (Austria), Cult Of Lilith (Iceland), Bushi (Italy), Dark Lunacy (Italy), Angry Nation (Austria), Candyboy (Italy), Rakshasa (Japan) and many more.
+I have recorded drums and worked as sound engineer/producer for many projects: Bologna Violenta (Italy), Wolfheart & The Malavita Anti-Social Club (Austria), Cult Of Lilith (Iceland), Bushi (Italy), Hierophant (Italy), Dark Lunacy (Italy), Angry Nation (Austria), Candyboy (Italy), Rakshasa (Japan) and many independent artists..

 When recording drums or mixing I am able to deal with different musical genres, from Death Metal to Soul music, from experimental and improvised music to Progressive Rock.
 My drumming style is the result of different musical personalities: Billy Cobham, Danny Carey, Tomas Haake, Stewart Copeland, Gene Hoglan, John Bonham, Carl Palmer, Billy Martin, Tim Alexander.